Health Disparities: Creating Health Care Equity for Minorities

 2. Nutrition and wellness programs: The number of ALICE families experiencing food insufficiency have remained elevated since the beginning of the COVID-19 pandemic.
 Recognizing the impact of nutrition on overall health, United Way NCA supports programs that promote healthy eating habits and provide access to nutritious food.
 We aim to improve health outcomes and reduce disparities related to nutrition by addressing food insecurity and promoting healthy lifestyle choices.

-3. Mental health support: United Way NCA acknowledges the importance of mental health in overall well-being.
-We collaborate with partners to ensure that mental health services and resources are accessible to individuals and families in need, including initiatives to reduce stigma, increase awareness and provide support for mental health challenges faced by minority populations.
+3. Mental health support: United Way NCA acknowledges the importance of mental health in overall well-being and its connection to health disparities in low income communities.
+We collaborate with partners to expand access to mental health services and resources for individuals and families most affected by health disparities, including efforts to reduce stigma, increase awareness, and provide support for mental health challenges that disproportionately impact marginalized populations.

 4. Partnerships: United Way NCA actively collaborates with various organizations, health care providers and community stakeholders to address health disparities.
 By fostering partnerships, we leverage collective resources and expertise to implement comprehensive solutions that address the unique health care needs of minority communities.